 Much of West Africa’s population lives along its coastline, where many of its capital cities are located.
 But though rising seawaters erode it, a study says the “sand river” they create can also protect it.

-The story of a country’s economic development is often told through the lens of new roads, factories, power plants, and ports.
+The story of a country’s economic development is often told through the lens of new roads, factories, power lines, and ports.
 However, it can also be told through the voices of everyday heroes, individuals who have taken action to improve their lives and those around them.
-In this blog series, the World Bank Group, in partnership with Ivorian newspaper Fraternité Matin and blogger Edith Brou, tells the stories of those individuals who, with a boost from a Bank project, have set economic development in motion in their communities.
+In this blog series, the World Bank Group, in partnership with the Ivoirien newspaper Fraternité Matin and blogger Edith Brou, tells the stories of those individuals who, with a boost from a Bank project, have set economic development in motion in their communities.

 Surrounded by dozens of other children from the village of Elima, little Karidjatou Ouattara sits calmly in class, eyes riveted to the blackboard.
 She cannot contain her excitement: "Before, we had to go far to school; now, we have our own school!"

 However, the Elima school, the first official French school, created in August 1887 and located on the eastern coast of the Aby Lagoon, opposite the town of Adiaké, has for a long time been largely symbolic in Côte d’Ivoire.
 Gradually falling into ruin, the school was ultimately abandoned and removed from the school map.